Guide to: Waterways Licences

 https://www.riverstourtrust.org/.../craft-registrations/

-The non tidal section of the River Colne through Colchester is one of those unusual rivers (like the Chelmer) which are private and not covered by the British Canoeing Licence.
+The non tidal section of the River Colne through Colchester is one of those unusual rivers (like the Chelmer) which are private and not covered by the Paddle UK Licence.
 Colchester Borough Council own “riparian” rights to the river and its banks through this section and do not offer a public licence or general access, all patrolled by the Park Rangers.
 Colchester Canoe Club have for many years been working with the Council to improve facilities and access for all forms of water sport and as such have been granted exclusive rights to use the River by their members and guests.
-Adult Membership of the Club is £20 per year and includes a locked private carpark and of course river access.
+Adult Membership of the Club is £30 per year and includes a locked private carpark and of course river access.

 https://colchestercanoeclub.co.uk/